Dec. 7, 2007

 Another example of Notre Dame's balance this season is seen in its point distribution.
 No fewer than nine of the 11 Irish players on this year's roster have scored in double figures at least once this season, with only sophomore center Erica Williamson and senior guard Amanda Tsipis yet to crack the 10-point mark.

 Notre Dame also has had at least three double-figure scorers in every game and has fielded five double-figure scorers in four of the past five games, including three in a row from Nov.
 20-27.
-It's believed to be the first time in school history (and certainly the first time in the Muffet McGraw era) the Irish have pulled off that feat of three straight games with five double-digit scorers, although records are incomplete prior to the
+It's believed to be the first time in school history (and certainly the first time in the Muffet McGraw era) the Irish have pulled off that feat of three straight games with five double-digit scorers, although records are incomplete prior to the 1983-84 season.

 Protecting The Pill